 #6 Seventy-two percent of bloggers making $2000+/month use either Mediavine or Adthrive as their ad management company.

 #7 Bloggers make the vast majority of their income from ads, affiliate products, sponsored product reviews, their own products, and online courses.

 Now let’s get into the details of the study.

 The Blog Niches Making the Most Money

-For median income, food and personal finance bloggers were at the top of the list.
-The food bloggers had a median monthly income of $9,169, and the personal finance bloggers came in just a hair below at $9,100.
+For median income, food and personal finance blogs were at the top of the list.
+The food bloggers had a median monthly income of $9,169, and the personal finance bloggers came in just a hair below at $9,100

 The next two niches that made up the top 4 were lifestyle/mommy blogs ($5174) and travel blogs ($5000).

 What is interesting about the top four is that food and lifestyle blogs get the majority of their traffic from recipe blog posts.
 Think about that for a second.
 One post type accounts for the majority of income for two of the top four highest income earning niches.

 While each niche has a group of topic verticals that produce the majority of their traffic, it does not come close to the concentration of traffic from recipe posts in the food and lifestyle niches.

 Another finding showed that food bloggers make 42% of their money from ads and only 10% comes from affiliates.
 This is the biggest difference between ads and affiliate income out of all the major blog niches.